AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 On-prem routes are propagated to VGW, which in turn are propagated to the Transit GW.
 There are two ways to see what learned routes are by Transit GW:

 1. Go to Site2Cloud and select the connection you specified at Step 3 during the Transit Network Workflow.
 Scroll down and you will see the Learned Network.
-Search for a learned route by typing a specific CIDR.
+Search for learned routes by typing a specific CIDR.
 #.
 Go to Peering -> Transitive Peering.
 Click the box next to the Destination CIDR column for a specific Spoke VPC GW.
 The Learned Routes will be shown, and are searchable.
 #.
 Go to Advanced Config -> BGP -> select a Transit GW, and click Detail